-Famous doppelgangers: 16 celebrity pairs we have trouble telling apart
+Famous doppelgangers: 17 celebrity pairs we have trouble telling apart

 Selma Blair and Kris Jenner

-We hadn't noticed the resemblance until Blair was cast as Jenner in last year's miniseries "American Crime Story: The People v.
+We hadn't noticed the resemblance until Blair was cast as Jenner in the miniseries "American Crime Story: The People v.
 O.J.
 Simpson."

 Amber Heard and Scarlett Johansson